acerempel/threedots-ca-v2/content/collections/pages/introduction.md

     content:
       -
         type: text
         text: 'Good afternoon!
 I am Alan.
 I drink a lot of tea.
-I am on the verge of completing a bachelor''s degree in Classics at the '
+I am a graduand in Classics of the ' -
-      -
         type: text
         marks: